jimydotorg/moola/README.md

 "ZX.i" is my stupid function for printing debug statements, and is littered everywhere in the code.
 It's quicker than typing "IO.inspect"

-## Known problems
+## Known issues

 If the websocket connection to GDAX dies, GDAXSocket does not automatically restart.

+Autobuys works only when buying USD, so it can't be used for ETH-BTC.
+This is due mainly to the precision/formatting of bid prices, so that needs to be changed in order to support ETH-BTC exchange.

 There is a bunch of unused code to support non-yet-existent frontend clients.
 (User, ClientToken, UserToken, etc) Probably best to ignore it.

-## Unknown problems
+## Unknown issues

-I don't know, but there are probably many.
+Unknown, but there are probably many.

 ## Dependencies